 Level 3-Inputs that are unobservable for the asset or liability.

-The carrying amounts of financial instruments such as cash and cash equivalents, accounts payable, convertible notes, and accrued expenses approximate the related fair values due to the short-term maturities of these instruments.
+The carrying amounts of financial instruments such as cash and cash equivalents, contract receivables, accounts payable and accrued expenses approximate the related fair values due to the short-term maturities of these instruments.